The Value of a Store Locator: A Crucial Source of Leads

 Not only that but there is the added benefit of improving search rankings and increasing brand awareness.
 To accomplish this, your store locator should be as information-rich as possible.
 Anything that streamlines the customer’s shopping experience and knowledge about your products and store is fair game for including in your store locator.
 If it functions as a helpful information booth, it will produce more leads both online and offline.

-Your store locator should:
+Your store locator should include:

-- Links to your key webpages
+- Links to individual store resources

-- Attractive imagery that draws visitors to your store, but also useful and thorough imagery that gives them as much helpful visual information about your store as possible
+- Attractive imagery that draws visitors to your store, but also useful and thorough imagery that gives them as much helpful visual information about your store as possible.

 - A responsive, mobile-friendly design

 - Integration with powerful map software so customers can know exactly where the store is and how to get there